jacebenson/jace.pro/content/post/2019-07-21-activating-plugins-via-script/index.md

 keep your screen busy, you can script it, here's how.

 Some smart person named Ashby posted about this.
-I haven't tested it out, but this seems promsing and likely undocumented.
+I haven't tested it out, but this seems promising and likely undocumented.

 ```js
 //Partial Version